Code-Institute-Submissions/milestone_project_one/README.md

 Project hosted at: [Emily Claire Photography](https://johnl3.github.io/milestone_project_one/index.html)

+This project did not fufill one of the requirements, having a audio clip as I could not think of a logical reason for having a audio clip on a photography website.

 A web site for those looking for the services of a photographer.
 Using a simple reactive layout that can be viewed on both small and large screens.